manticoresoftware/manticoresearch/manual/Starting_the_server/Manually.md

     $ searchd --port 9313
     ```
 * `--listen ( address ":" port | port | path ) [ ":" protocol ]` (or `-l` for short) Works as `--port`, but allow you to specify not only the port, but full path, as IP address and port, or Unix-domain socket path, that `searchd` will listen on.
 In other words, you can specify either an IP address (or hostname) and port number or just a port number or Unix socket path.
 If you specify port number, but not the address searchd will listen on all network interfaces.
 Unix path is identified by a leading slash.
 As the last param you can also specify a protocol handler (listener) to be used for connections on this socket.
 Supported protocol values are 'sphinx' and 'mysql' (MySQL protocol used since 4.1).
-* `--force-preread` forbids the server to serve any incoming connection until prereading of index files completes.
-By default, at startup the server accepts connections while index files are lazy loaded into memory.
+* `--force-preread` forbids the server to serve any incoming connection until prereading of table files completes.
+By default, at startup the server accepts connections while table files are lazy loaded into memory.
 This opens extends the behavior and makes it wait until the files are loaded.
-* `--index <index>` (or `-i <index>` for short) forces this instance of `searchd`  to only serve the specified index.
+* `--index <table>` (or `-i <table>` for short) forces this instance of `searchd`  to only serve the specified table.
 Like `--port`, above, this is usually for debugging purposes; more long-term changes would generally be applied to the configuration file itself.
-* `--strip-path` strips the path names from all the file names referenced from the index (stopwords, wordforms, exceptions, etc).
-This is useful for picking up indexes built on another machine with possibly different path layouts.
+* `--strip-path` strips the path names from all the file names referenced from the table (stopwords, wordforms, exceptions, etc).
+This is useful for picking up tables built on another machine with possibly different path layouts.
 * `--replay-flags=<OPTIONS>` switch can be used to specify a list of extra binary log replay options.
 The supported options are:
     * `accept-desc-timestamp`, ignore descending transaction timestamps and replay such transactions anyway (the default behavior is to exit with an error).
     * `ignore-open-errors`, ignore missing binlog files (the default behavior is to exit with an error).